Careline and support privacy notice

 Chesterfield Borough Council will usually be the data controller for the personal information collected.

-We also provide some services on behalf of Derbyshire County Council.
-In these cases the data controller is Derbyshire County Council, and we are acting as a data processor on their behalf, in collaboration with your housing provider/landlord.
+We also provide some services on behalf of other authorities.
+In these cases, the data controller is the commissioning local authority and we are acting as a data processor on their behalf, often in collaboration with your housing provider/landlord.
 If you are unsure, please contact us and we will be able to advise you who the data controller for your personal data is.

 How we collect your personal data